mirgow/CS205ParallelImaging/README.md

 ### YOLO object Detection

 The yolo object detection algorithm can be run using the `yolo_detectionv2.cpp` script.
-YOLO is a deep learning based object detection method notable for only requireing a single forward pass through the network.
-It can be compiled using the standard flags for opencv.
+YOLO is a deep learning based object detection method notable for only requiring a single forward pass through the network.
+It can be compiled using the standard flags for OpenCV.

 ```
 g++ yolo_detectionv2.cpp `pkg-config opencv4 --cflags --libs` -o yolo